redwoodjs/redwood/CONTRIBUTING.md

 - how "postinstall" script works

 # Release Publishing

 ## Canary publishing

 Every time a commit is added to the `main` branch, a `canary` release is automatically published to npm.
-The most recent Canary packages can be used in Redwood Project via the following command:
+The most recent `canary` packages can be used in Redwood Project via the following command:
 ```
 yarn rw upgrade --tag canary
 ```

 ## Release Candidate publishing

-For testing and QA purposed, Release Candidates will be published prior to a GA release.
+For testing and QA purposes, Release Candidates (RCs) will be published prior to a GA release.
 The process is (will be) automated:

 1. a release branch is created from `main`, e.g. `release/minor/v1.2.0`
-2. once published, any commits to the release branch will trigger automatic publishing of an rc, e.g. `v1.2.0-rc.1`
+2. once published, any commits to the release branch will trigger automatic publishing of an RC, e.g. `v1.2.0-rc.1`

-The most recent RC packages can be used in Redwood Project via the following command:
+The most recent RC packages can be used in Redwood Projects via the following command:

 ```
 yarn rw upgrade --tag rc
 ```

 ## Publishing New Versions: `@latest`

 > **New `yarn release` Publishing Command**
+>
-> As of February 2022, there is a new command `yarn release` that covers all the necessary steps:
+> As of February 2022, there's a new command `yarn release` that covers all the necessary steps:
+>
 > 1. starting with creating a release branch
-> 2. to creaing a milestone and assigned to PRs
+> 2. to creating a milestone and assigning it to PRs
 > 3. to preparing and publishing packages
 > 4. to creating release notes
 >